 But another shanty is of great interest too, namely ‘The Dead Horse’ (FT3015) - click vwml link above.
 The first line is: ‘A poor old man, your horse will die’.
 In his notes from Tucker Sharp writes about the ceremony which deep sea sailors often enacted at the end of their first month at sea.
 After an initial payment at ‘signing on’, sailors would not be paid in their first month and this was called ‘working for the dead horse’.
 Then the ship’s carpenter would construct an effigy of a dead horse, using canvas and straw.
 After the song and a procession, the effigy would be hoisted over the foreyard, cut away and dropped into the sea.
 The final verse is: ‘But our old horse is dead and gone’.
 Sharp commented that James Tucker’s description of the ceremony exactly matched that of Mr Fleetwood Stileman of Weston-super-Mare, whom he visited the same day as he saw Tucker.
 In his Folk-Chantey book Sharp published 2 shanties collected back in April 1914 from John Short of Watchet ‘Dead Horse’ FT2884 and ‘Johnny come to Hilo’ (aka ‘Poor Old Man’) FT2880, both of which refer to this ceremony.

 There were several James Tuckers baptised in Bristol in the 1840s and Sharp's singer was no doubt absent from censuses, being away at sea.
-No biographical details are therefore possible but the 1921 census may be helpful.
-A James Tucker, aged 74, died in Bristol October qr 1922 (ref 6a 241) and he was roughly of the right age (74).
+The 1921 census listed James Tucker, aged 74, born in Bristol, single, living in the almshouses in King St. A James Tucker, aged 74, died in Bristol October qr 1922 (ref 6a 241).